Menu Close

 There is strong evidence of the force of a derivational approach in the way children say words of more than one syllable – almost from the start.
 When children say little and bottle they standardly keep something of the final syllable, even if it is seldom pronounced correctly.
 Banana is standardly said as BANA or NANA.
 And America is standardly said with the first sylllable left unpronounced in pronunciations as MERICA, rather than with the last syllable unpronounced as AMERIC.

-Although the derivation is a psychologically-real event, it is separate from time by the utterance.
-So the derivational relation cannot be represented in the same dimension as the linear sequence of speech.
-It is most easily represented vertically as a tree diagram or by bracketing or as shown above as slabs, with the lowermost representing the first step in the derivation, and the uppermost representing what is spoken.
-But whatever the notation, each step in the derivation involves the projection of a property or feature from one level to a higher level.
+The derivational seqkuence is most easily represented as a tree diagram or by bracketing or as shown above as slabs, with the lowermost representing the first step, and the uppermost representing what is spoken.
+But whatever the notation, each step involves the projection of a property or feature from one ‘workspace’ to another, as proposed here, following the model outlined by Noam Chomsky and others (2023).